Anthony Grant (politician): Parliamentary career

 He spoke little in the House of Commons, but would on occasion ensure that any credit for Addenbrooke's Hospital went to his constituency and not to Cambridge.

+On 16 November 1990, during a road safety debate in the House of Commons, Grant suggested that the 377-bhp Lotus Carlton with a top speed of over 170 mph, which could be bought for just £45,000 (way cheaper than a Porsche or a Ferrari) should not be allowed on the British roads, saying "These cars require the skill of Nigel Mansell to operate them safely."

 Personal life

 He married Sonia Isobel Landen, daughter of George and Winifred Landen, in 1954 and they had a son and daughter.
 He twice served as Master of the Guild of Freemen of the City of London, in 1979/80 and 1997/98.
 He died on 9 October 2016 at the age of 91.